Narscor/ltp/README.md

 ltp
 ===

-Attempted solutions to exerices in the Learn to Program Book by Chris Pine.
+Suggested solutions to exerices under "A Few Things to Try" in Chris Pines' book, Learn to Program Book.